-In Spain the development of natural capital accounts is seen as complementary to a broad range of national and international policy needs.
-They would contribute in particular to the SEEA-EEA, the European Environmental Economic Accounts (EEA) and the EU and Spanish Biodiversity strategy.
+In Spain the development of Ecosytem accounts is seen as complementary to a broad range of national and international policy needs.
+They would contribute in particular to the SEEA-EA the proposed EU Regulation No 691/2011 as regards introducing Ecosystem accountuants as a new environmental economic accounts module, the European Environmental Economic Accounts (EEA) and the EU and Spanish Biodiversity strategy.
 Currently the focus of policy is on the Environmental Economic Accounts as they have been recently rolled out in Spain and integrated in their national statistics.
 There have also been discussions, to connect the accounts to the economic sector.

-Natural capital accounts are being developed on two different levels: at the national level and at the regional level for Andalusia.
-At the national level, an ecosystem extent and a forest condition account have been developed and will be published soon.
+Ecosystem accounts are being developed on two different levels: at the national level and at the regional level for An- dalusia.
+At the national level, an ecosystem extent and a forest condition account have been developed.
 They are also working on a range of multiple ecosystem services and biodiversity accounts, and in the near future they will develop ecosystem asset accounts.